lnhtrn/Reversi/README.txt

     agent, the game will run out of memory for Reversi/Othello size 6x6 and 8x8.
     That means any game with size 6x6 or 8x8 must run a random agent or a H_Minimax agent.
+2. My heuristic function ends up being kind of terrible so the H_Minimax games does not play that well, (sometimes worse than random agent.)

 OTHER INFORMATION
 1. For the Minimax agent (2) and the Alpha-Beta pruning Minimax agent (3),